Home

 Comparison of coherent scattering cross sectioins (square of the coherents scattering lenghts) for neutrons (red) and X-rays (blue).

 For neutrons, it is common to list the scattering length of an atom in units of fm (femtometers, $10^{-15}$ m).
-For our applications, the X-ray scattering length
+The X-ray scattering length of an atom is essentially given by $b=Zr_e$, where $r_e = 2.82$ fm is the classical electron radius.

 Part I: Calculate SLDs